onflow/flow/docs/content/kitty-items/install.md

 ### Apple M1 compatibility

-In case you are on an [Apple M1 machine](https://en.wikipedia.org/wiki/Apple_M1), you have to install another package run the NextJS web application on your system.
-If you don't know if you are running on Apple M1, skip this step.
+In case you are on an [Apple M1 machine](https://en.wikipedia.org/wiki/Apple_M1), you have to install another package run the web application on your system.
+If you are not aware of the system you are running, you can skip this step.

 ```sh
 # move to the web folder